Printmaking: Collagraphs/Collage Blocks

 The plate can be made from wood or cardboard and is built up using different materials.

 Collagraph Texture Samples

 The Collgraph printing Process:

-The collage should not be to tick and the materials should not contain any sharp edges as it might ruin both the paper and the press.
+The collage should not be too thick and the materials should not contain any sharp edges as this might ruin both the paper and the press.

-Collagraphs printmaking can be a very interesting way of working mainly because
+Collagraphs printmaking can be a very interesting way of working.
+This is because

 of the many different effects that can be created and the great variation in texture you can get from using different materials.